grexi/documentation/Platform Documentation.md

 $ cctrluser activate USER_NAME ACTIVATION_CODE
 ~~~

-If you want to delete your user account, please use the following CLI command:
+If you want to delete your user account, please use either the *web console* or the following CLI command:
 ~~~
 $ cctrluser delete
 ~~~